-We depend on the efforts and reputations of Mr. Taubman and other key personnel.
+We depend on the efforts and reputations of our Chief Executive Officer and other key personnel.

-We depend on the efforts and reputations of Mr. Taubman and our other senior bankers.
+We depend on the efforts and reputations of our Chief Executive Officer and other senior bankers.
 Our senior banking team's reputations and relationships with clients and potential clients are critical elements in the success of our business.
-Mr. Taubman and our other senior executives and bankers are important to our success because they are instrumental in setting our strategic direction, operating our business, identifying, recruiting and training key personnel, maintaining relationships with our clients, executing transactions, and identifying business opportunities.
-The loss of one or more of these executives or other key individuals could impair our business and development until qualified replacements are found.
+Our Chief Executive Officer and other senior executives and bankers are important to our success because they are instrumental in setting our strategic direction, operating our business, identifying, recruiting and training key personnel, maintaining relationships with our clients, executing transactions, and identifying business opportunities.
+The loss of one or more of these executives or other key individuals could impair our business and its growth until qualified replacements are found.
 We may not be able to replace these individuals quickly or with persons of equal experience and capabilities.
 Although we have employment agreements with these individuals, we cannot prevent them from terminating their employment with us.
-In addition, our non-competition agreements with such individuals may not be enforced by the courts or could be banned by future rule making given the recent legislative activity relating to non-competition clauses and/or agreements.
-The loss of the services of any of them, in particular Mr. Taubman, could have a material adverse effect on our business, including our ability to attract clients.
+In addition, in certain jurisdictions we may not have access to non-competition agreements and in other jurisdictions our non-competition agreements with such individuals may not be enforced by the courts or could be banned by future rule making.
+The loss of the services of any of them, in particular our Chief Executive Officer, could have a material adverse effect on our business, including our ability to attract clients.